-The proposed rules are consistent with the rules of those states that also regulate the practice of applied behavior analysis.
+The proposed rules are consistent with the rules of those states that also regulate the practice of Physician's Assistants.
 A. If the rules exceed standards in those states, please explain why and specify the costs and benefits arising out of the deviation.